-Stocks slip as Walmart drags down the Dow
+Walmart's worst day since 1988 drags down the Dow

+Walmart had its worst day in three decades, bond yields inched up again, and the Dow closed down more than 250 points.

+Disappointing online sales drove Walmart (WMT) stock down more than 10%, its worst day since January 1988.
+Online sales were up 23% from a year ago, but that was much slower than the previous nine months — a sign that Walmart is finding it more difficult than expected to compete with Amazon.

-The yield on the 10-year U.S. Treasury bond rose to 2.91%.
-Rising yields coupled with interest rates hikes from the Fed to stave off inflation could make bonds more attractive to investors.
+The yield on the 10-year U.S. Treasury note rose to 2.91%, the highest in four years.
+Rising yields coupled with interest rate hikes from the Fed to stave off inflation could make bonds more attractive to investors, and thus drag down stocks.

+The Treasury Department is auctioning off $258 billion of debt this week to help pay for tax cuts and increased spending.

 Related: Why the bond market is freaking out Wall Street